Tesla-Xiao/GFABS/README.md

     y     = rowSums(x * b) + error
     fit   <- GFabs_vc(x, y, u)

+# Replicate simulation results in Zhang et al.(2021)

+All the simulation results can be reproduced by using the code at [simulation](https://github.com/XiaoZhangryy/GFabs/blob/master/simulations).

 # References

 Model Selection for Transformation Model with High Dimensional Varying Coefficients.
 Manuscript.